-Essays shall be written in English, and shall not exceed 2,000 words in length, including any editorial content in citations.
+Essays shall be written in English, and not exceed 2,000 words in length, including any editorial content in citations.
 Essays will be judged on both subject matter and strength of written expression.
 Technical and academic writing should be avoided.
 Creativity and originality in writing styles and expression of ideas are essential.

-Any Canadian citizen or permanent resident of Canada, regardless of age, student or professional status, may enter this essay contest except members of the Friends of Canadian Broadcasting Board of Directors, retained consultants or business associates, and members of the Selection Committee; as well as their immediate family members.
+Any Canadian citizen or permanent resident of Canada, regardless of age, student or professional status, may enter this essay contest except members of the Friends of Canadian Broadcasting Board of Directors, its employees, retained consultants or business associates, and members of the Selection Committee; as well as their immediate family members.
 Previous winners are ineligible.

 An entrant may submit one essay only.

 An entry written by more than one person is not eligible.

 No photographs or other visual images may be submitted.